duniter/duniter/doc/Protocol.md

 Leavers               | `OUT` memberships                                 | Always
-Excluded              | Exluded members' public key                       | Always Transactions          | A liste of compact transactions                   | Always
+Excluded              | Exluded members' public key                       | Always Transactions          | A liste of compact transactions                   | Always InnerHash             | The hash value of the block's inner content       | Always Nonce                 | An arbitrary nonce value                          | Always

 #### Coherence
 To be a valid, a block must match the following rules: